-Fold the excess of the Mylar bag into the five gallon bucket and wait 12 hours before checking back to be sure the oxygen absorber pulled the remaining air out of the bag.
+Fold the excess of the Mylar bag into the five gallon bucket.
+Wait 12 hours before checking back to be sure the oxygen absorber pulled the remaining air out of the bag.
 This will let you know that the Ironed seal is good to go.

-You may want to label the outside of the five gallon bucket with the ingredient as well as the year and month.
-I like to use white artist’s tape, which sticks well to things and is perfect for labeling (and cleanly removing).
+You may want to label the outside of the five gallon bucket with the ingredient, as well as the year and month.
+I like to use white artist’s tape for this, which sticks well to things and is perfect for labeling (and cleanly removing).